Kennedy777/FinalFrontier/README.md

 |

 ### Specs
-1. The program will take an age in years and convert it into days
+1. The program will take an age in years and convert it into seconds
   * Input: 1
-  * Output: 365
+  * Output: 31,536,000
 2. The program will return a human's age in Mercury years (.24 Earth years).
   * Input: 30
   * Output: